-Dr. Reuven Sussman, your webinar moderator, is ACEEE Senior Research Manager, Behavior & Human Dimensions Program.
+Dr. Reuven Sussman, is the Senior Research Manager, Behavior & Human Dimensions Program, at the American Council for an Energy-Efficient Economy (ACEEE).
 Reuven conducts research on energy efficiency behavior change programs and organizes the annual conference on Behavior, Energy & Climate Change (BECC).
 He has authored academic papers and book chapters on the psychology of climate change, behavioral interventions to encourage energy efficiency, and the psychological determinants of pro-environmental behavior.

 Dr. Beth Karlin is the founder and CEO of See Change Institute, which works with government, private, and non-profit organizations on strategy, research, implementation, and evaluation of behavior-based programs for social change.
 She’s currently working on efforts to improve vaccination rates, engage young people in science, build resilient food systems, and stem anthropogenic climate change.

 When you finish an audit, your job is done.
 Right?
 Well maybe not!

 Recorded on Thursday, Apr 18, 2019 11:00 AM – 12:00 PM CDT

 - Dr. Reuven Sussman, Senior Manager of the Behavior and Human Dimensions Program ACEEE (psychology and behavioral science, lead author)

 - Dr. Beth Karlin, Director of See Change Institute (psychology and behavioral science)